Centre Members

 Email Dr Harry Agius Senior Lecturer in Computing

-Harry has research and teaching expertise in various aspects of digital media, games and creative computing.
-He is the Section Editor for Track 4 (Digital Games, Virtual Reality, and Augmented Reality) of the Multimedia Tools and Applications journal (Springer).
-He was co-editor of the Handbook of Digital Games (IEEE/Wiley, 2014).
+Harry has three decades of research and teaching expertise in various aspects of digital media, games and creative computing.
+He serves as Deputy Editor-in-Chief of the Multimedia Tools and Applications journal (Springer) and is also the Section Editor for Track 4 (Digital Games, Virtual Reality, and Augmented Reality).
 Personalisation of digital media and digital games using creative computing techniques, particularly AI-based methods Digital media and digital games Harry has taught a wide variety of subjects in digital media, games and creative computing during his career.
 His current teaching responsibilities are in the areas of digital experiences, digital futures and emerging technologies, and responsive web development.

 Dr Damon Daylamani-Zad Dr Damon Daylamani-Zad